telerik/winforms-docs/richtexteditor/document-elements/paragraph.md

 ## Add inline elements to a Paragraph

-To add inline elements such as Span, HyperlinkRangeStart and End, or InlineImage you have to use the Inlines collection of the Paragraph.#_[C#] _
+To add inline elements such as Span, HyperlinkRangeStart and End, or InlineImage you have to use the Inlines collection of the Paragraph.

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\ParagraphCode.cs region=inline}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\ParagraphCode.vb region=inline}}